hanabliss/mywebsite/site/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Seventh Grade"
+  course = "Ninth Grade"
-  institution = "Rosary Convent High School" year = 2017
+  institution = "Rosary Convent High School" year = 2018

 +++

 # Biography

-Hana Fatima is a student of Seventh Grade at the Rosary Convent High School.
+Hana Fatima is a student of Ninth grade  at the Rosary Convent High School.
 Her interests include distributed & mobile computing and programmable matter.

 Her goal is to become Computer Scientist and one day she would like to win Nobel Prize award.